department-of-veterans-affairs/abd-vro/Audit.md

 ```

+This approach adresses all the issues with the first approach:
+It is robust under refactoring, it does not require Spring Beans,
+and it addresses event at the endpoint level rather than the method level.

-This approach also has a couple of drawbacks:
+There are still a couple of minor issues:

-### Problem 1
+### Issue 1
-Event processing must be injected explicitly, thus making the route definitions a bit more complicated
+Event processing must be injected explicitly, thus making the route definitions a bit more complicated.
+It does however give us the ability to log events exactly where they are needed.

-### Problem 2
+### Issue 2
 It is a bit harder to extract the event Id when an exception occurs
 (working on a solution).